 What Does the Future Hold?

 With each passing year, these digital marketing solutions become smarter.
-Artificial intelligence (AI) has begun to appear in many platforms to handle certain functions—such as automated responses and predictive analytics—that in the past would have been done by people.
-As AI matures, it is likely to transform marketing, allowing firms to find, attract, qualify and nurture prospects faster, more efficiently and with far greater individual customization.
+Artificial intelligence (AI) is increasingly becoming a major feature of many platforms—helping users generate more engaging content more quickly.
+As AI matures, it is likely to transform marketing even further, allowing firms to find, attract, qualify and nurture prospects faster, more efficiently and with far greater individual customization.

-At the same time, a powerful counterforce is making some marketing tasks more difficult.
-New privacy laws, such as Europe’s GDPR, the California Privacy Rights Act and Brazil’s LGPD, target the data-collection machinery of digital marketing solutions, and the industry is still wrestling with the implications.
-As data privacy regulations become more widespread and accepted, marketing technologies will likely adapt by identifying and better addressing the needs of your best prospects.
+At the same time, privacy laws have made some marketing tasks more difficult.
+Europe’s GDPR, the California Privacy Rights Act, Brazil’s LGPD, and others target the data-collection machinery of digital marketing solutions.
+While the industry continues to wrestle with the implications of these regulations, many of their most consequential features are tied up in litigation or left unenforced.
+If data privacy regulations become more widespread and accepted, however, marketing technologies will likely adapt by identifying and better addressing the needs of your best prospects.
 Marketing will become less about convincing unmotivated people to buy and more about customizing and optimizing the buyer journey.
 People who raise their hand and express an interest will be given more ways to experience a firm’s expertise—in contexts that are more relevant and meaningful.
 In theory, this could shorten the sales cycle and make closing the deal far easier.

 Aaron